laizgamaa/nutcache-challenge-LaizLira/README.md

 # nutcache-challenge-LaizLira

-This application was built as a challenge and its goal is to manage employees of the Nutcache company.
+This application was built as a challenge and its goal is to manage employees of the Nutcache company, using: React, Axios and SCSS.

 ## First step